From the Independent Chapel in Pimlico (just off the right of the photo below) ….

 Here Adeline seems to be referring not to Isaac but to Mark Attenborough.
 The latter was the son of Isaac — mentioned by Edgar Waterhouse (above) and whose gravestone we can see (also above).
 Mark had taken over the Sir John Warren Inn from his father in 1819

 Mark had three sons, Isaac, William and Thomas, and two surviving daughters, Jane and Sarah.
 His two youngest children, Alice and Ann, died in infancy.

 Born in 1788 Mark was a son of farmer and cattle dealer Isaac and Jane (nee Pearson) and is variously described as publican, victualler, maltster, farmer and cattle dealer at Warren’s Arms or the Sir John Warren.

-In November 1825 he married Alice Mitchell eldest daughter of William and Sarah (nee Hously).
+On November 26th, 1825 he married Alice Mitchell eldest daughter of William and Sarah (nee Hously).
 Her family had moved from Calverton in Nottinghamshire to settle in the Pimlico area of Ilkeston; we shall meet other members of this family shortly.